thevedantt/UtubeChat/README.md

-# 🎥 YouTube Video Chat Assistant with Gemini
+# 🎥 YouTube Video Chat Assistant

 This Python project lets you enter a YouTube video link, extract its details and description using `yt_dlp`, and then interact with an AI chatbot powered by Google's Gemini Flash 2.0.
 You can ask questions about the video based on its description.